Japanese rhinoceros beetle: Description

 Male A. dichotoma have a distinct sexually dimorphic horn protruding from the base of its head which can reach a length of up to one-third of its body length.
-The length of the male A. dichotoma elytra has been recorded to be between 19 and 33 mm and the male horn can range between 7 and 32 mm.
+The length of the male T. dichotomus elytra has been recorded to be between 19 and 33 mm and the male horn can range between 7 and 32 mm.
 As the horn is a sexually dimorphic trait, only male Japanese rhinoceros beetles will grow one.
 This cephalic horn is typically somewhat thin and "pitchfork shaped".
 This appendage acts as a lever arm and is commonly used as a tool to fight other males for access to territory and females.
 Despite the large size of the cephalic horn, male Japanese rhinoceros beetles are still capable of flight; male and females have been reported to fly at similar average speeds.
 Males with proportionally large horns compared to their body size possess larger wings to compensate.

 Geographic range

-A. dichotoma can be found widely distributed throughout Asia, including China, Japan, Taiwan, Vietnam, Myanmar, Laos, India, Thailand, and the Korean Peninsula.
+T. dichotomus can be found widely distributed throughout Asia, including China, Japan, Taiwan, Vietnam, Myanmar, Laos, India, Thailand, and the Korean Peninsula.